imanmousaei/bitpin-task/README.md

 # Django Backend for bitpin task

 ## How it handles sudden rate changes

 It multiplies older rates to LAMBDA(>1) which ensures older rates have more weight than new ones.
+I also added cache that saves the rating for each post for 5 mins (so that it doesn't affect the rating right away, and also for speed and optimization).

 ## Run on Local